 HONORY CITIZEN OF TORHOUT 2021

 Short Bio Hilde Vandermeeren: Belgian award winning author of crime novels and children's literature.
 Hercule Poirot Readers Prize (2013).
 Shortlist Gouden Strop Prize 2016 (NL).
 Hercule Poirot Prize 2017 (BE).
 Finalist Derringer Award Best Short Story 2017 (USA).
 Movie rights 'Stille grond' sold to Eyeworks Belgium.
 English world rights 'Scorpio' (The Scorpion's Head) sold to Pushkin Press (UK), for the new series 'Walter Presents', books selected by producer Walter Iuzzolino.
 In 2021 she was declared an Honorary Citizen of the City of Torhout.

-About Belgian crime fiction : ""Hilde Vandermeeren is one of the few exceptions in Flanders, where the literary market is still dominated by male writers.
-Labeled as psychological thrillers, her books reached international success and have been translated in different languages, also winning important literary prizes."
+About Belgian crime fiction : ""Hilde Vandermeeren is one of the few exceptions in Flanders, where the literary market is still dominated by male writers."
 Her trilogy with criminal lawyer Walter Damen and her other work are part of this international European project of the KU Leuven http://www.detect-project.eu

 Hilde Vandermeeren (°1970) lives with her family in Torhout, Belgium.
 She studied psychology in Leuven en started her career teaching young adults.
 Her first children’s book, published in 2001, was the start of a writing career which led to over forty publications for young children and teens.
 More than 30 books were translated into Danish, German, Spanish, Korean, French and Chinese.